 A meager 17% of salespeople think they’re too pushy when pitching their product or service to a potential client.
 Comparatively, 50% of prospects are fed up with overly aggressive sales pitches.
 Do you see the disconnect?

-Pushy sales antics lead to a relationship built on distrust between customers and sales representatives, which in turn leads to low conversion rates, higher churn percentages, and an overall negative customer experience.
+Pushy sales antics lead to professional relationships built on distrust between customers and sales representatives, which in turn leads to low conversion rates, higher churn percentages and an overall negative customer experience.

-In this article, we will be covering how to close a sales pitch, different types of sales closing methods, the best way to close a pitch, and sales pitch examples of killer closes.
+In this article, we will be covering the best way to close a pitch, different types of sales closing methods and great sales pitch examples of killer sales pitch closes.

 Salespeople practice the subtle art of closing a great sales pitch to (surprise!) grow their business to scale.

 It doesn’t matter how good your product or service is if your pitch is half-hearted or pushy.
 Most sales presentations end with a whimper rather than a bang; this causes prospects to lose interest and their enthusiasm toward your brand begins to fade.

 The best sales pitch tends to fizzle out when the salesperson feels as though they’ve run out of time or talking points to hit, causing them to rush over their final points or lose their audience’s attention by rambling on.

 Your sales pitch example should never end in: “that’s all I have for today.
 Any questions?”
 Avoid this faux pas by coming into every situation prepared and focused.
 Connect personally with the people involved (make sure to do your research, first!), and leave every situation with a clear understanding of their questions, requirements and next steps.

 There is no one-size-fits-all approach to what is a good sales pitch.
 It’s important to “read the room” while figuring out your customer’s needs and how you can fulfill them.
 Here are a few sales pitch closing techniques that can help you identify the best way to close a top sales pitch.

 Types of Sales Pitches